Psalm 120: Musical settings

+William Byrd set the psalm to eight voices, with minor variations in the text.
+The music is found in a 1578 manuscript of polyphony.

-Heinrich Schütz wrote a setting of a paraphrase of the psalm in German, "Ich ruf zu dir, mein Herr und Gott", SWV 125, for the Becker Psalter, published first in 1628.
+Heinrich Schütz wrote a setting of a paraphrase of the psalm in German, "Ich ruf zu dir, mein Herr und Gott", SWV 225, for the Becker Psalter, published first in 1628.
 Giacomo Giuseppe Saratelli set it is one of his 150 psalm settings in Latin, for choir, orchestra and basso continuo.